-- Smart card platform (SCP) (parts of the hardware platform and hardware abstraction layer), - Embedded software (Java Card Virtual Machine, Runtime Environment, Java Card API, Card Manager), and - Native MIFARE application (physically present but logically disabled in minor configuration "MIFARE Emulation = A" and logically enabled in the minor configurations "MIFARE Emulation = B1" and "MIFARE Emulation = B4" (see section 2.2.4 of the HW Security Target [16]))
+Native MIFARE application (physically present but logically disabled in minor configuration "MIFARE Emulation = A" and logically enabled in the minor configurations "MIFARE Emulation = B1" and "MIFARE Emulation = B4" (see section 2.2.4 of the hardware Security Target [19])).

 The TOE is based on Java Card 2.2.2 and GlobalPlatform 2.1.1 industry standards.
-It does not include any software on the application layer (Java Card applets) whereby the TOE does not include some parts of the certified hardware platform [15].
-For details refer to the Security Target [6] resp.
-[8].
+It does not include any software on the application layer (Java Card applets) whereby the TOE does not include some parts of the certified hardware platform [18].
+For details refer to the Security Target [6] and [8].